sean2077/jsonpath-python/README.md

 There are already several JSONPath libraries in Python, so why choose this one?

 1.  **Lightweight & Zero Dependency**: Unlike `jsonpath-ng` which relies on complex AST parsing frameworks like `ply`, `jsonpath-python` is implemented with pure Python string parsing.
-It has **zero third-party dependencies**, making it incredibly easy to integrate into any environment (including restricted ones like AWS Lambda or embedded systems).
+It has **zero third-party dependencies**, making it incredibly easy to integrate into any environment.
 2.  **Simple & Pythonic**: The implementation is straightforward and linear.
 If you encounter a bug or need to extend it, the code is easy to read and modify.
 You can even copy the core file directly into your project as a utility.
-3.  **Powerful Features**: It supports advanced features like **sorting**, **filtering**, and **updating** JSON data, which are often missing or incomplete in other lightweight implementations.
+3.  **Powerful Features**: It supports advanced features like **sorting**, **filtering**, and **updating** JSON data.
+If you require strict adherence to the JSONPath standard (RFC 9535), other libraries might be more suitable, but for practical data manipulation, this library offers more power.

 ## Features